acss-io/atomizer/docs/content.md

 #### Be specific

 Be as specific as possible when defining your paths.
-Generic patterns like the one below could lead to extra CSS that your project may not actually use:
+Generic patterns like the one below could lead to extra CSS that your project may not use:

 ```js
 module.exports = {